Tips for Students and Grads Starting a Law Career

 Are you a college student interested in a law career?
 Maybe you love watching reruns of “Law and Order” or “The Practice,” or maybe you want a professional degree to stand out in today’s competitive job market.

-As a college student, there are things you can do now to set the stage for a future career as an attorney.
+As a college student, there are things you can do now to set the stage for a future career as an attorney, or other jobs where you can utilize your legal skills.
 Read these tips on preparing for a law degree, and check out the list of skills you need to succeed in a law career.

 Tip #1: Focus on Your Academic Record

 Study hard and compile a record of academic excellence while in college.
 However, don’t worry if you are not at the top of your class.
 There are law schools for students of nearly all academic backgrounds since there is a wide range of competitiveness for admission to different schools.
 Law schools look at more than just your grades as well – they care about your LSAT scores, your skill sets, your extracurricular and work history, and your reasons for applying to law school.

 Tip #2: Get a Jump on Law Courses

 Take a couple of law courses if they are offered at your school to experiment with the type of study required and to test your interest.